 - Check out this quiz from our partner to get some good practice with spotting common email phishing techniques.

-- Make sure you change your email account password regularly with a very secure password using the following guidelines:
+- Make sure you change your email account password regularly.
+This can be done with a very secure password using the following guidelines:

 - 12+ characters in length

 - use multiple numbers